 -

 Missed chances for cross-referencing: And yet, there is still another problem.
 The galaxy map highlights individual systems that are vital for the main quest.
 It’s funny how that works exactly against the actual needs of a player like me.
 I had no problems remembering the 4 planets I had to visit to see the end credits.
 I had much more troubles keeping track of where the 30+ side-quests take place.
 I often (more than 30 times to be exact) found myself randomly landing on planets and having to figure out what I’m supposed to do as I go.
 At least some cross-referencing between my quest log and the galaxy map would have been tremendously helpful.
 You know, linking Google Maps to your Google Calendar is not very difficult even today.
-Do you think we will loose this kind of technology in the distant future?
+Do you think we will lose this kind of technology in the distant future?

 Journal